 Where We Work

-EdTech Hub is a global non-profit research partnership.
+EdTech Hub is a global research partnership.
 Our goal is to empower people by giving them the evidence they need to make decisions about how to effectively deploy technology in education systems.
 We believe that technology has the potential to help solve the global learning crisis, but that potential is not being realised.

 We aim to improve learning outcomes and address the obstacles to implementing and using EdTech in ways that are effective, impactful, cost-effective, context-appropriate, and scalable.